ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 When you delete a file share, IBM guarantees that your data is inaccessible on the physical disk and is eventually eradicated.
 If you have extra compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your file shares.
 For more information, see the [NIST 800-88 Guidelines for Media Sanitation](https://csrc.nist.gov/pubs/sp/800/88/r1/final){: external}.

-Sanitizing the file share before deletion ensures that residual data on the physical disk cannot be discovered or reconstructed, even if the physical media were to be obtained outside of IBM's control.
+Sanitizing the file share before deletion ensures that residual data on the physical disk cannot be discovered or reconstructed, even if the media were to be obtained outside of IBM's control.

 ### Deleting file shares, accessor share bindings, and mount targets in the console
 {: #delete-targets-shares-ui}